Ezra Miller: Relationship with Tokata Iron Eyes and messiah claims

 In June 2022, the Standing Rock Sioux tribal court issued a temporary order of protection against Miller on behalf of 18-year-old activist Tokata Iron Eyes.
 Her parents, Chase Iron Eyes and Sara Jumping Eagle, said they requested the court order because of Miller's use of "violence, intimidation, threat of violence, fear, paranoia, delusions, and drugs" to hold sway over their child.
 The relationship between Miller and Iron Eyes, which began in 2016 when Miller was aged 23 and Iron Eyes was aged 12, also included Iron Eyes flying to London in 2017 to visit Miller on the set of The Crimes of Grindelwald.
 Iron Eyes dropped out of school in 2021, which her parents believe she did to follow Miller.
 Her parents also stated in court documents that Miller had caused bruises on their child's body, and that Miller has groomed and manipulated her.
-Text and video responses were later posted on the Instagram account believed to belong to Tokata Iron Eyes, denying her parents' allegations; however, the parents countered by claiming their child did not have control over her social media account.
+Text and video responses were later posted on the Instagram account believed to belong to Tokata Iron Eyes, denying her parents' allegations; the parents countered by claiming their child did not have control over her social media account.
 Tokata Iron Eyes stated in a video response that it was her own choice not to have a phone.
 Law enforcement were initially unable to locate Miller to serve them with the order.
 Miller then posted messages, since deleted, on their Instagram account mocking the court's attempts to find them.
 Iron Eyes's parents later attempted to obtain a permanent order of protection against Miller, but it was eventually dismissed.
-They also withdrew their request for the custody of Iron Eyes.
+They also withdrew their request for the custody of Iron Eyes who by this point had reached the age of majority.

 In August, Miller's former music collaborator Oliver Ignatius stated that he had witnessed Miller verbally abuse Iron Eyes over her wearing makeup.
 Iron Eyes defended Miller by referring to the incident as "a catty comment" and a part of "queer dialogue"; she called the allegation of abuse "homophobic".
 A former resident of Miller's farm in Vermont explained that Miller believed people criticized their relationship with Iron Eyes because she is "an apocalyptic Native American spider goddess" who, along with Miller as Jesus Christ, will bring about an Indigenous revolution.
 Miller refers to themself as a Messiah to Native Americans.
 Miller does not have Indigenous ancestry, and their attitude toward the Native American community has been strongly criticized by some within it.

+Iron Eyes and Miller remained in contact following the allegations.
+In January 2024, the two, along with collaborator Jay Wasley, formed the band Hundred in the Hand.
+In August of the same year, Iron Eyes’ parents withdrew their complaint against Miller, stating that the original filing was “based on information from a witness who [later] recanted.”